Sathish-M-R/talk-llama-fast/README.md

 - `Reset` voice command won't work nice if  current context length is over --ctx_size
 - Rope context scaling is not working nice
 - sometimes whisper is hallucinating, need to put hallucinations to stop-words.
 Check `misheard text` in `talk-llama.cpp`
-- don't put cyrillic (Russian) letters for character names, folder paths in .bat files, they may not work nice because of weird encoding.
+- don't put cyrillic (Russian) letters for characters or paths in .bat files, they may not work nice because of weird encoding.
 Use cmd instead if you need to use cyrillic letters.